 The doctrine of estoppel-by-deed prevents sellers of real estate from later denying the existence and use of certain private easements referenced in a deed.
 The New Hampshire Supreme Court reiterated this doctrine earlier this year in Loeffler v.
 Bernier (March 31, 2020).

-Deeds transferring real property include legal descriptions so all parties are clear on the boundaries of the … Read the rest
+Deeds transferring real property include legal descriptions so all parties are clear on the … Read the rest

-There are many benefits to having a properly drafted estate plan, such as knowing that your family’s finances will not be frozen by the mandatory probate administration process and can make sure that your assets go to the people you want them to go to – instead of getting distributed according to state law for when a person dies … Read the rest
+There are many benefits to having a properly drafted estate plan.
+These include knowing your family’s finances will not be frozen by the mandatory probate administration process.
+You can also make sure that your assets go to the people you want them to go to.
+If a person dies without an estate plan, their assets will be distributed according to … Read the rest

 The capitalization rate, or cap rate, represents the rate of return on an income-producing property when applied against the purchase price.
 One could say, therefore, a high cap rate is a “good” thing.
 If so, then why does a high cap rate mean a higher risk investment?

-The cap rate is calculated by dividing the net operating income by the … Read the rest
+The capitalization rate is calculated by dividing the net operating income by the … Read the rest